deepl0w/dotfiles/README.md

     chsh -s `which zsh`

-Create symbolic links to the files:
+Create symbolic links to the files (or alternatively you could move the files in their appropriate location):

     ln -fs `realpath ./.zsh` ~
     ln -fs `realpath ./.zshrc` ~